jakebrehm/bother-me-not/readme.md

 Due to a ton of things happening at the same time - most notably, the COVID-19 pandemic - I'm temporarily working from my parent's house.

-This is all fine and dandy, but my family doesn't seem to know when it's okay to bother me; I don't need people walking in on me during a call.
-This is why I decided to come up with a way to tell people when they shouldn't enter my room.
+This is all fine and dandy, but my family doesn't seem to understand the concept of personal space.
+Hence, the Bother Me Not™ was born.

 ## How can I make it myself?